kelseymyung/MERN_web_app/README.md

 This web application was developed with instruction and guidance from Oregon State University's Web Development course (CS 290) in Spring 2023.

 ### This website cannot be launched from the provided code alone!
 This site relies on access to a personal MongoDB account.
-The username and password has been redacted for privacy purposes.
+The username and password have been redacted for privacy purposes.
 Additionally, node_modules is not included in this repository due to file size.

 ### Features include:
 Multipage web site with navigation tools